COST: $2990 + airfare

 Day 1: Refugee Ministry

-Meet your hosts at 11:00 a.m. at our hotel in Rome.
+Meet your hosts at 11:00 a.m. at our hotel in Rome, the NH Collection Roma Vittorio Veneto, overlooking the beautiful Borghese Gardens.
 After a quick lunch, we’ll train you to serve alongside other Italian believers at our Roman refugee center in the afternoon.
 There you will meet asylum-seekers who have landed in Rome from Africa or the war-torn Middle East.

 We’ll visit nearby ancient monuments.
 Then we’ll wander up to the Pantheon area to hear the spiritual stories behind the most complete ancient building in Rome, plus the famous paintings of St. Matthew by the Baroque painter Caravaggio in a nearby church.